Minimal Weierstrass models and regular models of hyperelliptic curves

+Let $k$ be perfect.
+We will say that $\cC_k$ has \emph{split type $[\cK_1-\cK_2-m]$} if it is obtained by taking two curves $Y_1, Y_2$ over $k$ corresponding respectively to the symbols $\cK_1$, $\cK_2$ over $k$ (\cite{Tate} or \cite{LB}, \S 10.2.1), attach them by a chain of $m-1$ copies of $\PP^1_k$'s, with transverse intersections at rational points, and the chain intersects $Y_i$ transversely at a rational point belonging to a geometrically irreducible component $\Gamma_i$ of multiplicity $1$ in $Y_i$.
+When $m=1$, $\Gamma_1, \Gamma_2$ meet transversely at a rational point.
+Let us call $\Gamma_1, \Gamma_2$ the \emph{principal components}.
+They are exactly the irreducible components $\Gamma$ such that $\deg (\omega_{\cC/\cO_K}|_\Gamma)>0$.

+If $\cC_k$ has type $[\cK_1-\cK_2-m]$ over an algebraic closure $\bar{k}$ of $k$, but not over $k$, we say it has \emph{non-split type $[\cK_1-\cK_2-m]$}.
+For the purpose of this work, the knowledge of the precise type over $k$, rather than just over $\bar{k}$, is only useful for the computation of the Tamagawa number (see \S~\ref{subsect:Tn}).

-We first consider the canonical models of $C$ when $g=2$.
+Let us have a look at the canonical model $\cC^{\can}$ of $C$ when $g=2$.
 By the uniqueness of the canonical model, the action of $\sigma$ on $C$ extends to $\cC^{\can}$.
 By the adjunction formula~\eqref{eq:adj_can}, $\cC^{\can}_k$ has at most two irreducible components.
 When this is the case, the two components are geometrically integral and intersect at a single rational point.
 This is because $\cC^{\can}_{\bar{k}}$ has still only two irreducible components.

 As usual, when $C$ has more than one minimal Weierstrass model, we denote by $(W_i)_{0\le i\le n}$ the minimality chain (Definition~\ref{extremal-MWM}).

 \begin{lemma} The closed fiber $\cC^{\can}_k$ is union of two irreducible components of arithmetic genus $1$ if and only if $C$ has more than one minimal Weierstrass model.
 When this is the case, $\cC^{\can}\simeq W_0 \vee W_n$, \end{lemma}